Workshop: Building human rights narratives to counter antisemitic hate speech

 - Turn your ideas into beautiful visuals with the help of a graphic designer

-- Prepare a campaign in detail and run if following the workshop over the month of June
+- Prepare a campaign in detail and run it following the workshop over the month of November

 Please note that this workshop is particularly intensive.
-As you will be working in groups and each day builds on the previous, it is important that you are able to attend all three sessions between 9 and 12:30.
+As you will be working in groups and each day builds on the previous, it is important that you are able to attend all the sessions during the two days.
 By applying via the registration form, you commit to be there for each session.

-The first day will focus on what we need to address, creating an understanding of antisemitism and reflecting on our own personal experiences.
-The second day will focus on the values we stand for, namely human rights, discussing which human rights can work the best in face of hate speech and how we can create our own human-right based messages.
-The third day will focus on putting all this into practice, where we will start working on the campaign plan and work with designers to help create the online messages.
+The first morning will focus on what we need to address, creating an understanding of antisemitism and reflecting on our own personal experiences.
+Following that, we will focus on the values we stand for, namely human rights, discussing which human rights can work the best in face of hate speech and how we can create our own human-right based messages.
+The last and main part of the workshop will focus on putting all this into practice, where we will start working on the campaign plan and work with designers to help create the online messages.

 A detailed agenda will be sent to confirmed participants before the workshop starts.